Fdawgs/yh-fhir-listeners/CONTRIBUTING.md

 1. Create a release branch with the convention `release/x.x.x`
 2. Both `package.json` and `dist/CapabilityStatement.xml` needs to have a version update based on the content being released, remembering to adhere to semantic versioning
-3. Generate the changelog with `yarn changelog`
+3. Generate the changelog with `npm run changelog`
 4. Create a tag for the version; the naming convention is the version (vx.x.x)
 5. Push the tag to the repository
 6. Draft a release in the release tab with release notes, copying the notes from the changelog